goshng/polap/README.md

   -c, --coverage: coverage for the organelle-genome assembly (default: 50)
     The option '-c' or '--coverage' specifies the coverage percentage for the organelle-genome assembly for controlling the data size.

-  -w, --single-min: minimum mapped bases or PAF 11th column (default: 3000)
-    This parameter ensures that the alignment level between a long-read and a seed contig is properly controlled.
-For plant mitochondrial DNAs, a DNA fragment size of approximately 3 kilobases appears to be more effective than the smaller 1-kilobase fragment.
-In the case of plastid DNAs, a fragment size of 1 kilobase (kb) might be more suitable, requiring an adjustment to the -m option accordingly.

   -g, --genomesize: expected genome size (default: estimated with a short-read dataset)
     Users can assemble an organelle genome when they have a genome size